There is no definitive guide or set rules to ghostwriting. It depends on the ghost and the author how the relationship works and develops.

 Finding the Right Fit

 You can find out more about me, the business benefits of writing a book or explore my library.
 To read examples of my work, click on ‘View Book’ on whatever book interests you on in the library.
-Click the ‘Look Inside’ button to read samples on Amazon.
+Click the ‘Look Inside’ or Read sample button to read samples on Amazon.
 If you have additional questions that are not covered above then get in touch and ask away.
 I will do my very best to answer them all.
 And remember, when thinking about your book and what you want to cover…

 Do not hoard what seems good for a later place in the book, or for another book; give it, give it all, give it now.